cse110-fa22-group22/cse110-fa22-group22/specs/adrs/102722-Idea+ProjectFinalization.md

 - [Changed idea more geared towards shopping list](/specs/adrs/102122-TeamBreakdown%2BProjectIdea.md)
 - Finished the presentations and diagram, now we just have to present.

+Problem: Get teams split and organize who does what in terms of development for the app.
+These are all based on each individual's preferences.
+Also change the gear towards shopping list

+Determining Factors: We were looking at how we wanted to implement the inventory, and we realized that shopping list was the essential feature we need to complete and get narrowed in on.

+Pro: We understand what we need to do in terms of roadmap and development stages.
+We understand that shopping list is essential and that we need to get that delivered.

+Cons: We have to shift the plan slightly, so will take some time in terms of maneuvering everything towards shopping list rather than inventory.
+Small con.
+Pro >>

 Hey guys,
 Navya reached out to Varun and I emphasizing that we should divide into two teams: one for pitch/documentation (team 1) and the other for pipeline (team 2).
 Additionally, team 1 will handle half of the pitch and team 2 will handle the other half.

 The teams are as follows:

 Varun: Yahui, Paul, Subash (Documentation / Pitch)